European University Sports Association: Other projects

 To support the development of University Sport in Europe, EUSA is also implementing or participating in different programs and projects.

 Since 2005, through its Student Commission, EUSA has implemented a Volunteer Program.
 It allows student from all over Europe to take part in the different European Universities Championships as volunteers via a network connecting them to the organisers.

 In 2011, EUSA became partner of an EU-funded project (funded by the European Commission in the preparatory Action in the field of Sport 2011–2012): the European Anti-Doping Initiative.
-This project has for chief goal to establish a European-wide "Anti-Doping Mentality" in the youth sector.
+This project had for chief goal to establish a European-wide "Anti-Doping Mentality" in the youth sector.

+Since 2016, EUSA is carrying out projects under different topics through the EUSA Institute, based in Slovenia.
+Most of them are co-funded by the European Union through the Erasmus+ Programme (E+), European Solidarity Corps Programme (ESC), and/or the Citizens, Equality, Rights and Values Programme (CERV).

 Emblem, flag, and anthem

-Until 2013 EUSA logo or emblem consisted of a blue letter "U" on a white background, with 12 yellow stars surrounding it.
+From 1999 until 2013 EUSA logo or emblem consisted of a blue letter "U" on a white background, with 12 yellow stars surrounding it.
 Below there was the abbreviation of the organisation – EUSA, in blue letters.

-The new logo always shows European University Sports Association abbreviation "EUSA" in blue letters with a yellow star above letter "U".
-In a formal version of the logo, below it is the full name of association.
+From 2014 until 2024, the logo showed European University Sports Association abbreviation "EUSA" in capital blue letters with a yellow star above letter "U".
+In the full formal version of the logo, below was the full name of the organisation.

+In 2025, the new visual identity was introduced, with the logo displaying "EUSA" in small blue letters.
+The full formal version of the logo also displays the text "University Sport Europe", stylised in small letters.
+The name of the organisation remains the same despite the introduction of the new universitysportseurope branding and new visual identity.

 The EUSA flag includes the EUSA emblem centred on a flag made out of white material.
 EUSA adopted the international university anthem Gaudeamus Igitur as its own anthem.

 Structure

-Highest governing body of EUSA is the General Assembly which represents the members (currently 45 national university sports associations).
+Highest governing body of EUSA is the General Assembly which represents the members (currently 47 national university sports associations).
 The General Assembly elects the Executive Committee (consisting of 13 members) for a period of four years and it takes all the necessary decisions for the smooth running of the organisation.
-Permanent and ad hoc commissions advise the Executive Committee in their specialised areas (Technical Commission, Medical Commission, Student Commission, Gender Commission, etc.).
+Permanent and ad hoc commissions advise the Executive Committee in their specialised areas (Technical Commission, Student Commission, Inclusion and Diversity Commission, Education and Science Commission, Control Commission, etc.).

 EUSA is a member of the International University Sports Federation (FISU).
-The current EUSA president is Adam Roczek from Poland.
+Since October 2025, the current EUSA president is Haris Pavletić from Croatia.